 GitOps has already established itself as the most promising standard for Continuous Delivery.
 It assumes Git as a single source of truth and enables developers to define applications and infrastructures declaratively, automating most workflows.
 Being a fairly new and nascent idea in the world of software delivery, GitOps is constantly evolving.
 Here are some of the main ideas that are shaping GitOps today.

 In this article, we outline the 6 key ideas shaping GitOps.
 These ideas serve as ways that organizations can use and benefit from the foundational basis of GitOps.
-And we ask you, our valuable readers and loyal customers, to tell us which one of those use cases is your biggest challenge in a 30-second survey, for a chance to win a $25 Amazon gift card.
+And we ask you, our valuable readers and loyal customers, to tell us which one of those use cases is your BIGGEST challenge.

 1. Continuous Deployment Automation

 Over the past decade, CI/CD has grown to become an integral component of the modern agile development paradigm.
 While Continuous Integration (CI) ‘integrates’ multiple code submissions from various development teams, Continuous Delivery (CD) deploys these code changes into production environments.
 Continuous deployment automation goes a step further and automatically moves every verified change to the operational environment.
 The key word here is ‘automatically,’ as continuous deployment automation is about deploying without manual human intervention for every release.
 It offers the highest degree of automation, the only hurdle being test failures.